dsisco11/NeuroSchema/docs/imports-and-references.md

 The namespace syntax works for any section in the imported model:

 - `encoder:constants/value_name` - Access constants
 - `encoder:definitions/node_name` - Access node definitions
 - `encoder:inputs/tensor_name` - Reference input specifications
 - `encoder:outputs/tensor_name` - Reference output specifications

+**Note**: When accessing imported definitions, remember that each definition has its own `outputs` field that specifies which nodes from its subgraph are exposed as outputs.
+These outputs use qualified references (e.g., `@{node_name}`) to reference nodes within the definition's scope.

 ## Safetensors Imports